 Your ophthalmologist will do a complete medical eye exam.
-He or she will want to learn more about the type of double vision you are having.
+They will want to learn more about the type of double vision you are having.
 That can help show which nerves are affected.

 Sometimes, you will have tests to provide detailed images of your eye, such as a CT scan, MRI, or angiogram.

 Your ophthalmologist may also refer you to a neurologist.

 Risk factors for MCNP include high blood pressure, diabetes and smoking.
 These same risk factors increase your chances for having a stroke.
 Work closely with your doctor to reduce or treat these risk factors.